Marc Colombo: Dallas Cowboys (2005–2010)

 On December 25, 2008, he finalized a contract extension worth $22 million, with $11.5 million guaranteed, through the 2012 season.
 On November 15, 2009, in a game against the Green Bay Packers, Colombo broke his left fibula after a defensive player rolled into his leg.
 The injury opened the door for Doug Free to start 7 games, while performing at a high level.
-Colombo made his return on January 3, 2010 in the playoff game against the Philadelphia Eagles which Dallas won 34–14 to advance to the second round to face the Minnesota Vikings which was a 3-34 loss.
+Colombo made his return on January 3, 2010 in the playoff game against the Philadelphia Eagles which Dallas won 34–14 to advance to the second round to face the Minnesota Vikings which was a 34–3 loss.

 On July 28, 2011, after five seasons in Dallas, he was released as part of a youth movement on the offensive line.

 Miami Dolphins (2011)

-On July 31, 2011, Colombo was signed as free agent by the Miami Dolphins, reuniting with former Cowboys head coach Bill Parcells, who was the team's Executive Vice President of Football Operations.
+On July 31, 2011, Colombo was signed as free agent by the Miami Dolphins, reuniting with former Cowboys offensive Line Coach Tony Sparano, who was the team's head coach.
 He became the starting right tackle when Vernon Carey was moved to right guard.
 He wasn't re-signed after the season.